 Last Updated on February 5, 2022 by Grow with Bovees

-Mulching is one of the least arduous and yet most rewarding and beneficial practices in the home garden.
+Mulching is one of the least arduous and yet most rewarding and beneficial practices in vegetable gardens.

 It is therefore quite remarkable that so few gardeners make use of mulches.

 One frequently sees a gardener cheerfully watering several times a week during hot weather, while close at hand there is a wealth of material that can be used as mulches, that would save him a great deal of time and halve his water bill.